-- 8.8 The Council wishes to be an active shareholder and exercise its voting rights to promote and support good corporate governance principles in particular with regard to management and reporting.
-The PFP recognises that ultimately this protects the financial interests of the Fund and its ultimate beneficiaries.
-The PFP has a commitment to actively exercising the ownership rights attached to its investments reflecting their conviction that responsible asset owners should maintain oversight of the companies in which it ultimately invests recognising that the companies' activities impact upon not only their customers and clients, but more widely upon their employees and other stakeholders and also wider society. - 8.9 In practice, investment managers have delegated authority to exercise the Fund's voting rights in this respect, subject to the Council's prerogative to give specific instructions to the investment managers to vote in accordance with the Council's voting policies.
+- 8.12 The PFP wishes to be an active shareholder and exercise its voting rights to promote and support good corporate governance principles in particular with regard to management and reporting.
+The Fund recognises that ultimately this protects the financial interests of the Fund and its ultimate beneficiaries.
+The Fund has a commitment to actively exercising the ownership rights attached to its investments reflecting the Fund's conviction that responsible asset owners should maintain oversight of the companies in which it ultimately invests recognising that the companies' activities impact upon not only their customers and clients, but more widely upon their employees and other stakeholders and also wider society. - 8.13 In practice, investment managers have delegated authority to exercise the Funds' voting rights in this respect, subject to the PFP's prerogative to give specific instructions to the investment managers to vote in accordance with the Fund's voting policies.
 The managers are strongly encouraged to vote in line with their guidelines in respect of all resolutions at annual and extraordinary general meetings of companies under Regulation 7(2) (f).
-The PFP monitor the voting decisions made by all its investment managers on a regular basis. - 8.10 The Council's encourages manages to vote to reflect these main concerns: - To protect its rights as a shareholder. - To ensure that corporate governance standards are consistent with protecting shareholder value. - To promote good corporate governance standards in order to enhance longer term value. - To protect and promote the interests of the Council and its residents and workforce.
+The PFP monitor the voting decisions made by all its investment managers on a regular basis. - 8.14 The Fund's voting policies reflect these main concerns: - To protect its rights as a shareholder. - To ensure that corporate governance standards are consistent with protecting shareholder value. - To promote good corporate governance standards in order to enhance longer term value.